Microchip-MPLAB-Harmony/quick_docs/source/basic/sam9x60_getting_started_application_using_mcc/readme.md

  <img src = "images/project_creation_setup.png" align="middle">

 * <mark>1.4.</mark> In the **Project Settings** window, apply the following settings:
   * **Location:** Indicates the path to the root folder of the new project.
 All project files will be placed inside this folder.
-The project location can be any valid path, for example: *<Folder of your choice>\dev\sam9x60_getting_started*.
+The project location can be any valid path, for example: *Folder of your choice/dev/sam9x60_getting_started*.
   * **Folder:** Indicates the name of the *MPLABX .X* folder.
 Enter "sam9x60_cu" to create a *sam9x60_cu.X* folder.

     **Note:** This must be a valid directory name for your operating system.